whitneyburton/portfolios/students/20150814-max-millington-m2.markdown

 ### Playing a Part

 * I delivered a lightning talk on Pizza.
-    * I presented my Endangerous Outfitters app at demo night.
+* I presented my Endangerous Outfitters project at demo night.
 * I helped some 1507 people sometimes.
-    * I am going to give a talk a boulder rb during intermission.
+* I am going to give a talk at boulder rb during intermission.

 ## Review

 ### Notes